tvdboom/ATOM/README.md

 ATOM parameters
 -----------------------------
+When initializing the class, ATOM will automatically transform the input data into a pd.DataFrame (if it wasn't one already) that can be accessed through the class' attributes.
+Furthermore, the dataset will be cleaned by removing columns with prohibited types, removing categorical columns where the cardinality is maximal (the number of unique values is equal to the number of instances) and removing all duplicate columns.

 * **X: np.array or pd.DataFrame**
 Data features with shape = [n_samples, n_features].
 If Y and target are None, the last column of X is selected as target column.
 * **Y: np.array or pd.Series, optional (default=None)**